viveknath13/viveknath13/README.md

 - 🌱 I’m currently learning solidity  and exploring different technologies.
 - 🔭 I’m working on various open-source projects and personal development.
-- 👯 I’m looking to collaborate on exciting projects with other developers.

 - 📫 How to reach me: [Email](viveknath14701@gmail.com) or [Twitter](https://x.com/VivekNath_eth)
 - ⚡ Fun fact: I enjoy playing cricket and football in my free time.